 - Posting work study and non-work study jobs

-- Recruiting students at the Part-Time Job Fair in the fall
+- Recruiting students at the Part-Time Job Fair in the fall (cancelled for Fall 2020)

 Use Handshake, the Division of Career Pathways’ online portal, to post your positions.
 Posting on Handshake is free and will give your positions the broadest visibility among current UCI students.

 Frequently Asked Questions About Handshake